Mikeishiring/Closing-table/README.md

 ## Privacy & Security Model

-- **No permanent storage** — All data is in-memory and lost on server restart
+- **No email collection** — No email addresses are collected or stored at any point
+- **Immediate deletion** — Offers are deleted immediately after the mechanism runs (not just marked as used)
+- **Outcome-only storage** — Results store only: status (success/close/fail), final number, suggested (for close), and timestamp
+- **No input retention** — Company max, candidate min, base/equity breakdowns are never stored in results
-- **Time-limited** — Offers expire after 24 hours, results after 7 days
+- **Time-limited** — Offers expire after 24 hours if unused, results after 7 days
-- **Single-use** — Each offer can only be submitted once
-- **Outcome-only display** — The app only displays the final outcome and number, not the original inputs from either party
+- **In-memory only** — All data is ephemeral (lost on server restart)
 - **No negotiation thread** — No history, no audit trail, no records

-This prototype prioritizes simplicity and transparency over persistence.
+This prototype prioritizes privacy and transparency over persistence.